BizTalk Server: Transform text files (Flat Files) into XML – A practical example (Part 3)

 pipeline-select-flat-file-schema

-Note: If you want to create a send pipeline in order to transform an XML document into Flat File, we would follow the same steps, the difference is that we would have to drag the component “Flat File Assembler” on stage “Assemble”.
+Note: If you want to create a send pipeline in order to transform an XML document into a flat file, we would follow the same steps; the difference is that we would have to drag the component “Flat File Assembler” on stage “Assemble”.

 Deploy the BizTalk Server solution

 All artifacts created yet must be installed on BizTalk Server 2010.
-However, before we can deploy the solution there are some settings we need to do or guarantee:
+However, before we can deploy the solution, there are some settings we need to configure or guarantee:

-• Before deploy the Visual Studio solution into a BizTalk application is necessary that all project assemblies are signed with a strong name key, since they must be installed in the global assembly cache (GAC).
-For this we need:
+• Before deploying the Visual Studio solution into a BizTalk application, it is necessary that all project assemblies are signed with a strong name key, since they must be installed in the global assembly cache (GAC).
+For this, we need:

-• In Visual Studio Solution Explorer, right-click on the project name and select “Properties” option
+• In Visual Studio Solution Explorer, right-click on the project name and select the Properties option.

 sign-project